-Auroville 2046 is a short story that its author and Pressenza make available today in 5 languages (Spanish, Portuguese, Italian, French and English).
+Auroville 2046 is a short story that its author and Pressenza make available today in 7 languages (Spanish, Portuguese, French, Catalan, German, Italian, Italian and English).
 To read and share.

 This title would have been much less appropriate two months ago.
 It would have seemed more distant, a simple exercise in imagination.
 Today, when millions of people feel that the world we know is disappearing, it takes on a new meaning and confronts us with an inevitable challenge.